Best TV series to watch on Netflix right now (October 2020)

 From original series like The Crown and Stranger Things to favourites such as Doctor Who and Sherlock, check out the best TV shows to watch with our Netflix recommendations.

-Sometimes it feels like we spend as much time scrolling through Netflix as we do watching it, but that’s the downside of having such a huge catalogue of television shows at our fingertips.
+With Halloween coming, you’ll be on the lookout for some chilling tales, and Netflix has plenty of spooky offerings, from “terrifying” new series The Haunting of Bly Manor, to psychological thrillers like The Alienist.

-Not only does the streaming platform have a number of iconic shows from years past, it also has a wealth of exclusive content only available for its subscribers.
+Of course, if horror flicks aren’t your bag then Netflix has still got you covered, with a number of iconic shows from years past, and plenty of exclusive content to offer its subscribers.

+While you’d think there’d be no downside to having such a huge catalogue of television shows at our fingertips, we all know how time can run away with us while scrolling through Netflix.

-Of course, not all of these projects are solid gold, which is why RadioTimes.com has compiled this list of top picks to make your next binge watch worthwhile.
+Of course, not all of the streamer’s projects are solid gold, which is why RadioTimes.com has compiled this list of top picks to make your next binge watch worthwhile.

-Whether you’re looking for a spooky series to prepare for Halloween, a hilarious sitcom to unwind to or a gripping crime drama, we’ve got all the bases covered.
+Whether you’re looking for a spooky series, or a hilarious sitcom to unwind to or a gripping crime drama, we’ve got all the bases covered.

 You can even use Netflix secret codes to explore different genres of TV shows – but don’t fret, we guarantee there’ll be something on this list for everyone.